 Episodes of dizziness are usually brief and infrequent, but they’re distressing for children, and even a short-lived bout with dizziness can lead to an injury in active teens.
 The exceptional doctors at THINK Neurology for Kids have extensive experience getting to the cause of your child’s dizziness and providing customized care that keeps them healthy and safe.
-To schedule a timely appointment without months of waiting, call the office in The Woodlands, Katy or Cypress, Texas, or use the online booking feature.
+To schedule a timely appointment without months of waiting, call the office in The Woodlands, Katy Sugar Land, or Cypress, Texas, or use the online booking feature.

 Dizziness is a general term referring to sensations such as lightheadedness, loss of balance, disorientation, and vertigo.
 Vertigo is a unique type of dizziness that makes you feel like you or your surroundings are spinning.

 The body depends on multiple systems to maintain balance, including sensory information from the eyes, muscles, joints, and the vestibular system located inside the ears.
 Health conditions that affect any of these systems can lead to dizziness.

 An inner ear condition called benign paroxysmal positional vertigo (BPPV) may cause vertigo.
 This condition occurs when small crystals normally found inside your inner ear break away and float in the fluid-filled ear canals that maintain your balance.

 While dizziness and lightheadedness are primary symptoms, your child or teen may also experience: